East Midlands Trains: Fleet at end of franchise

-Incidents
+Accidents and incidents

 Barrow upon Soar

 On 1 February 2008, an East Midlands train was involved in an incident at Barrow upon Soar.
 The train hit a footbridge in its path, after a road vehicle had struck and damaged the bridge causing it to be foul of the line.
 Six passengers were on board the service and the driver had to be cut free from the driving cab.

 Market Harborough incident

 On 20 February 2010, an express from London St Pancras to Sheffield was derailed north of Market Harborough, causing track damage and major disruption to rail services for three days.
 East Midlands Trains put an emergency timetable into place, running services via Melton Mowbray on 21, 22 and 23 February.
 A complete safety check found no problems in the rest of the fleet.

 Depots

 Train crew depots were located at: